The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Introduction

 We have written this paper for an audience that includes experts on moduli spaces as well as experts on tropical and nonarchimedean geometry.
 While the class computations (\S\ref{Sec:23}-\ref{sect:rho1}) and the main tropical arguments (\S\ref{Sec:Construction}-\ref{sec:genfinite}) are necessarily technical, the presentation also includes detailed examples (such as Examples~\ref{Ex:Interval} and \ref{ex:randomtableau}) and complete arguments in special cases, such as the proof of injectivity of $\phi_L$ in the vertex avoiding case, in \S\ref{Sec:VertexAvoiding}.
 These are not logically necessary, but should clarify and motivate the essential steps in the proofs of the main theorems.

-{\textbf{Acknowledgments.}} We are grateful to M. Fedorchuk for graciously pointing out that Theorems~\ref{thm:slopes} and \ref{Thm:MainThm} do not suffice to prove that $\mm_{22}$ and $\mm_{23}$ are of general type, highlighting the need for a stronger statement than the Strong Maximal Rank Conjecture, such as Theorem~\ref{thm:genfinite}.
+{\textbf{Acknowledgments.}} We thank M. Fedorchuk for graciously pointing out that Theorems~\ref{thm:slopes} and \ref{Thm:MainThm} do not suffice to prove that $\mm_{22}$ and $\mm_{23}$ are of general type, highlighting the need for a stronger statement than the Strong Maximal Rank Conjecture, such as Theorem~\ref{thm:genfinite}.
+We also thank O. Amini and D. Maclagan for helpful conversations related to finite generation of tropicalizations of linear series.
+And we are especially grateful to the two referees for many insightful comments that led to significant improvements in the presentation.

 Farkas was supported by the DFG grant \emph{Syzygien und Moduli} and by the ERC Advanced Grant \emph{Syzygy}.
 Jensen is supported by NSF DMS--1601896.
 Jensen would also like to thank Yale University for hosting him during the Summer and Fall of 2017, during which time much of the work on this paper was completed.
-Payne was partially supported by NSF DMS--1702428 and a Simons Fellowship, and portions of this research were carried out while visiting MSRI.
+Payne was partially supported by NSF DMS--2001502, NSF DMS--2053261 and a Simons Fellowship.
+Portions of this research were carried out while visiting MSRI.